 Surveillance data is undertaken.
 Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
-Staff are informed about infection control practices through meetings, and education sessions.
-Covid-19 response plans are in place and the service has access to personal protective equipment (PPE) supplies.
-There has been one outbreak reported since the previous audit.
+Staff are informed about infection control practises through meetings, and education sessions.
+Pandemic response plans (including Covid-19) are in place and the service has access to personal protective equipment supplies.
+There have been two outbreaks reported since the previous audit.
+There is information available in te reo.